 Going for a family day out to a local attraction can be quite costly.
 For the four of us to enjoy a day out at a wildlife park or theme park, for example, can cost well over £100 once you factor in entrance fees, parking, getting there and so on.
 In fact, it can often cost a lot more than this.
 It’s quite mad how a lot of theme parks and similar now also charge a parking charge for the day!
 Surely it should just be free to park in their car park whilst a visitor?!
 It’s madness.

-With this in mind, it’s always great to cut costs wherever possible and to make a saving on ticket prices when we can.
+Family holiday costs can also stack up to ridiculous amounts.
+With all this in mind, it’s always great to cut costs wherever possible and to make a saving on ticket prices when we can.
 Sometimes searching high and low online for a discount can do the trick, but if you are looking for an easier way to make massive savings on family days out then I am going to introduce you to Kids Pass in this blog post.
 Continue reading “Get discounts on family attractions and travel with Kids Pass”